vasilakisfil/Introspected-REST/README.md

 Instead, the server and client must agree on a format that provide such mechanisms.

+In practice however, we put `application/json` in our Content-Type header denoting that the response type follows that Media Type and then inside the response we add semantics regarding hypermedia, asking the client to check the documentation how to parse/identify these semantics.

 ## 5. REST Applied in a modern API
 REST model is built for machine-to-machine communication, of any type.